cuprit-gbr/cpak/README.md

   --help  Show this message and exit.

 Commands:
-  delete-datasets         Batch delete datasets set-settings            This command will create a settings file called... show-allowed-extension  Show allowed extensions to upload show-pending-datasets   Show all pending datasets (private) show-settings           This command shows content of current... show-version            Show the current script version upload-package          This command will upload a dataset to cKAN.
+  delete-datasets        Batch delete datasets set-settings           This command will create a settings file called... show-local-settings    This command shows content of current... show-pending-datasets  Show all pending datasets (private) show-server-settings   Show allowed extensions to upload show-version           Show the current script version upload-package         This command will upload a package to cKAN.
 ```

 # Install binary (Linux only)